JagadeesanBabu/hudl-ui-framework-test/README.md

 ## Highlevel Overview
 * Any typical Web development will be using components created for better reusablity eg: Angular components.
 Hence components can be injected in any UI pages based on its functional needs.
 In similar fashion the core architecture of this framework is to build Hudl UI Components & its relevant Pages on top of it.
 This will allow us to manage the test productivity in better way as we will develop/operate on components level as opposed to page level.

 * For Example Consider the Below Hudl Search Bar Component.
-Assuming this is used in several pages. we can create a corresponding reopresentation of test component like below.
+Assuming this is used in several pages. we can create a corresponding representation of test component like below.

 * <img src="./img/HudlSearchBarComponent.jpg" alt="Hudl Search Bar Component" width="200"/>